 Tax reduction strategies

-If you have questions about your specific situation, please do not hesitate to contact your advisor.
+If you have questions about your specific situation, please do not hesitate to contact your tax planning advisor.